Privacy online is complicated and shrouded in legalese, but it doesn't have to be. This page breaks down what data we collect and why.

 Cookies are small pieces of information stored in your browser.
 Rambling Polymath uses a variety of first and third-party cookies to ensure you are provided the best experience possible.

-Rambling Polymath uses a self-hosted comments system, called Commento, that stores data securely on our private server hosted in Google Cloud Platform.
-This means when you leave a comment your name and email stay on Rambling Polymath and are never shared with third-party.
+Rambling Polymath's comments are hosted on a private Discourse server running on Google Cloud Platform.
+This means when you leave a comment your name and email stay on Rambling Polymath and are never shared with third-parties, unless where necessary.

 If you leave a comment on our site, your profile information may be saved in a cookie.
 This is for your convenience so that you do not have to fill in your details again when you leave another comment.
-You may clear this cookie at any time by signing out of the comments form.
+You may clear this cookie at any time by signing out of the Rambling Polymath Community Forum.

 If you log out of your account, the login cookies will be removed.